-- If gene-specific PCR products were stored at -20°C, remove from the freezer to thaw at room temperature before purification. - Prepare 70% ethanol by mixing three parts of water with seven parts of absolute ethanol in a conical tube, invert tube a few times to mix, and dispense sufficient volume to a disposable trough for convenient dispensing using a multichannel pipette.
+- If gene-specific PCR products were stored at -20°C, allow to thaw at room temperature and then proceed immediately to purification. - Prepare 70% ethanol by mixing three parts of water with seven parts of absolute ethanol in a conical tube, invert tube a few times to mix and dispense sufficient volume to a disposable trough for convenient dispensing using a multichannel pipette.

-Caution: fresh 70% ethanol is required for optimal results.
+Caution: Fresh 70% ethanol is required for optimal results.